CG80499/Attention-only-transformers/README.md

 # Analysis

-Again, let's look at the sign of the eigenvalues of the OV circuits and the direct path(Using k/|k| metric).
+Again, let's look at the sign of the eigenvalues of the OV circuits and the direct path(Using k/|k| metric).<br />

-Direct path: -0.9998577
+Direct path: -0.9998577<br />
-Head 1: -0.71228284
+Head 1: -0.71228284<br />
-Head 2: 1.0
+Head 2: 1.0<br />
-Head 3: 1.0
+Head 3: 1.0<br />
-Head 4: -0.856813
+Head 4: -0.856813<br />

-The direct path has all negative values which explains the second observation in the same way as before.
-Head 2 and 3 seem to copying heads whereas 1 and 4 look like "anti-copying" heads.
+The direct path has all negative values which explain the second observation in the same way as before.
+Heads 2 and 3 seem to copy heads whereas 1 and 4 looks like "anti-copying" heads.

 Below are the attention patterns for heads 1 and 2(3 and 4 are similar).<br />